What is wellness testing?

 Complete Blood Count (CBC).
 This test gives information about the different cell types in the blood.
 These include red blood cells, which carry oxygen to the tissues; white blood cells, which fight infection and respond to inflammation; and platelets, which help the blood to clot.
 The CBC provides details about the number, size, and shape of the various cell types and identifies the presence of any abnormal cells.
 It is a routine test used in all stages of health and illness and can indicate the presence of many forms of disease (for more information, see handout “Complete Blood Count”).

 Biochemistry Profile.
-This panel of tests provides information about the organs and tissues of the body, and helps to detect diabetes, kidney disease, liver disease, endocrine disease, and other disorders (for more information, see handout “Serum Biochemistry”).
+These tests provide information about the body's organs and tissues, and help detect diabetes, kidney disease, liver disease, endocrine disease, and other disorders (see handout “Serum Biochemistry”).
 If minor abnormalities are found on the biochemistry profile, your veterinarian may suggest that the tests be repeated in a few days, weeks, or months.
 If the abnormalities are more serious, then a more extensive diagnostic workup may be recommended, including an expanded biochemistry profile and/or imaging tests such as X-rays (radiographs) or ultrasound.

 Urinalysis.
 Urinalysis is a routine test that reports the microscopic and chemical properties of a pet’s urine (for more information, see handout “Urinalysis”).
 Urinalysis provides information about how well the kidneys are working and identifies inflammation and infection in the urinary system.
 It can also help to detect diabetes and can be useful in the diagnosis of cancer in the urinary system.
 Urinalysis is part of a comprehensive assessment of the kidneys and urinary system and should be included in routine wellness testing.